CreeperGuy0842/TWRP-3.7.0_9-0-FOTA-recovery-image-for-Samsung-Galaxy-Tab-Pro-8.4-SM-T320-/README.md

 # Unofficial TWRP for Samsung Galaxy Tab Pro 8.4 (SM-T320)

 This is an **unofficial build of TWRP (Team Win Recovery Project)** for the **Samsung Galaxy Tab Pro 8.4 (Wi-Fi, model SM-T320)**.
-It was tested and confirmed working on LineageOS 18.1 and Android 11-based ROMs.

 ## Disclaimer